fross123/csv_to_qlab/README.md

 - run pip3 install -r requirements.txt
 - flask run

-Flask App is crated for the eventual user interface, the csv_convert.py file is the file handlining the import.
+Flask App is created for the eventual user interface, the csv_convert.py file is the file handlining the import.